MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-ios-swift-sign-in.md

 1. To build and run your code, select **Run** from the **Product** menu in Xcode.
 After a successful build, Xcode will launch the sample app in the Simulator.
 1. Select **Acquire Token Interactively** to request an access token.
 1. If you select **API - Perform GET** to call a protected ASP.NET Core web API, you will get an error.

-For more information about calling a protected web API, see [Next Step](#next-step)
+For more information about calling a protected web API, see our [Next teps](#next-steps)

-## Next Step
+## Next steps

 - [Sign in users and call a protected web API in sample iOS (Swift) app](sample-mobile-app-ios-swift-sign-in-call-api.md).